hexparrot/mineos-node/docs/README.md

 There have been numerous iterations of MineOS, all of which shared the same moniker.
 For clarity, here are some of the ways the name is used:

-### MineOS (the web user interface): Node.JS-based single-page application (SPA)
+### MineOS (the web user interface): Node.JS-based webapp

 MineOS is a web-based server front-end to centralize and simplify Minecraft sysadmin tasks.

-The single-page application leverages the event-triggering, asyncronous model of Node.JS and websockets.
 This is the primary interface for admins to download Minecraft server jars, create and configure multiple servers, start/stop instances, and create backups and initiate restores.

 It provides system health, disk and memory usage, and logging in real-time.
 The webui supports multiple, independent users, and uses standard Linux file permissions to keep data appropriately isolated.